 In certain circumstances, a summary suspension may be imposed prior to student conduct proceedings.
 A summary suspension may be imposed only when, in the judgment of the administrator, the student's presence on campus would constitute a threat to the safety and well-being of members of the campus community.
-To the greatest extent possible before implementing the summary suspension, the accused student must be given oral or written notice of the intent to impose summary suspension and must be given an opportunity to present oral or written arguments against the imposition of the suspension.
+To the greatest extent possible before implementing the summary suspension, the accused student must be given oral or written notice of the intent to impose summary suspension.
 However, the refusal of a student to accept or acknowledge this notice must not prevent the implementation of a summary suspension.
 Notice of the summary suspension must be provided in writing to the student.
 After the student has been summarily suspended, the student must be provided an opportunity for a conduct hearing within the shortest reasonable time period, not to exceed nine (9) school or business days.
 During the summary suspension, the student may not enter the campus or participate in any university activities without obtaining prior permission from the conduct administrator.